Requirements: 12 hours of graduate coursework including:

 The following list consists of currently approved courses.
 Courses included for elective credit are reviewed by the Coordinating Committee and updated each year.
 The Program Coordinator annually requests information (including syllabi) about new courses that faculty are proposing for inclusion in the Peace & Conflict Studies program.
 The Coordinating Committee reviews and accepts or rejects the Coordinator’s proposals for including new courses.

-Choose two from list: Spring 2018 PCS Course List
+Choose two from list: Fall 2018 PCS Course List